saini31/consultation_system/README.md

 ## Security Vulnerabilities

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.
+#Consultation system
+#it has .sql import in database and run migrations and all run project on localhost
+implement login,register,buitin auth of laravel ,implement curd on consultations ,create api it has well worked implement realtime notification using firebase crete api for login and register
 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).